 With the device and software chosen, it was time to think of security and display.
-Helsinki Library did not want to use the same alarm systems with the children’s units, and in order to keep the devices from suffering damage, chose to look for some sort of table stand rather than have the tablets freely movable.
+Helsinki Library did not want to use the same alarm systems with the children’s units, and in order to keep the devices from suffering damage, chose to look for some sort of countertop iPad kiosk stand rather than have the tablets freely movable.
 Ideally, the stand would be secured to a surface to eliminate damage and theft.
 After a great deal of online research, the IT team found numerous tablet stands, all of which appeared far too industrial and ‘cold’ for use in a children’s environment.
 They wanted something that was fun, colourful and friendly looking, happy and attention grabbing.

 “And then we came across Armodilo, and the Sphere tablet enclosure!
 Personally I fell in love with it instantly, it was easily the best looking stand I’d seen and the shape and color options made it perfect for a children’s department” says Pervala.

 Their team ordered a variety of Spheres in 2015 and launched in the City Library using their software and actively monitor the children’s engagement level.

 “Our pilot was a great success, and so we went forward with ordering a larger batch of Spheres from Armodilo – along with a few special customizations” Pervala states.